What to know about virtual credit cards (VCCs)

 Once we activate the VCC, you can view the details on the Extranet as many times as you want for 18 months (547 days) from the check-out date.

 You have up to 365 days after the check-out date to charge the VCC.
 If you don’t charge it by then, the funds will revert back to us.
-We’ll also email you a weekly summary of any amounts you have remaining on VCCs.
+We’ll also email you a weekly summary showing any amounts you have left on VCCs

 How to charge a VCC